24 Tips To Build A Bond With Your Teenage Son

 16. Have fun together

 Be sure to find ways to enjoy their company.
 Your child will not necessarily share his vision of entertainment, so this means you need to find out what they think is an interesting way to spend their time.
+It may be playing a board game or going on a bike ride together.
 Doing something pleasant together will increase the likelihood that your teen will want to talk to you on occasion.

 17. Learn something from a child